-Fig. 63.-RAMLWAYS AND HIGHWAYS OF TUNIS.
-Scale 1: 8,500,000.
+Fig. 63.-Railways and Highways of Tunis.
+Scale 1:3,500,000.

 The industries, properly so called, have hardly changed since the foreign colony has attained such great importance in this country.
 The result of the commercial annexation has been more especially to diminish the productiveness of the Tunisian workshops to the profit of foreign industries.
 Although the Jacquard looms have been introduced, the Lyons textiles are gradually driving the local products from the markets of the regency.
 The large steamship companies, especially those assisted by the State, maintain a regular service along the coast, shipping the produce of the interior in exchange for European wares.
 France enjoys the largest share of the foreign trade, which is rapidly increasing.